resources

 LFR benchmark graphs

 Methods to detect communities in graphs need to be thoroughly tested.
 To do that, one needs benchmark graphs with a built-in community structure, that the methods should identify.
 Standard benchmarks, like that by Girvan and Newman, do not account for important features of real networks, like the fat-tailed distributions of node degree and community size.
 Therefore, we have designed new classes of benchmark graphs, in which the distributions of node degree and community size are both power laws, with tunable exponents.
 In the paper Benchmark graphs for testing community detection algorithms, we have proposed a benchmark for the simplest case of undirected and unweighted graphs.
-In a Benchmarks for testing community detection algorithms on directed and weighted graphs with overlapping communities, we have extended our benchmark to account for the existence of overlapping communities, and to directed and weighted networks.
+In Benchmarks for testing community detection algorithms on directed and weighted graphs with overlapping communities, we have extended our benchmark to account for the existence of overlapping communities, and to directed and weighted networks.
 We have also proposed a hierarchical version of the benchmark, in which clusters are embedded in larger clusters.
+The original packages downloadable from this Website had (minor) issues with the most recent compilers.
+They have been fixed and can be downloaded from this github site.

 Generalized normalized mutual information